Remi-Gau/eCobidas/docs/CONTRIBUTING.md

 ## Downloading the spreadsheet and converting them

-A lot of recipe are already in the [Makefile](Makefile) to facilitate daily work.
+A lot of recipe are already in `tox.ini` to facilitate daily work.

 For example: